Insulate Britain activists glue themselves inside London courtroom

 The action comes after Insulate Britain declared the country’s courts “a site of non-violent civil resistance”, saying the UK legal system no longer has any legitimacy.
 The group warned that activists facing charges may refuse to attend hearings, or if they do appear may refuse to co-operate with lawyers, judges and magistrates.

-As the district judge asked her to confirm her identity, Dr Warner said she was acting Tuesday to pay tribute to climate activist Wynn Alan Bruce who died 24 hours after setting himself on fire on the steps of the Supreme Court on Earth Day.
+As the district judge asked her to confirm her identity, Dr Warner said she wanted to pay tribute to climate activist Wynn Alan Bruce who died 24 hours after setting himself on fire on the steps of the US Supreme Court on Earth Day.

 Dr Warner, 63, said she also wanted to pay tribute to Angus Rose, a climate activist who until recently was on hunger strike outside Westminster calling on the government to agree to brief MPs and members of the cabinet on the latest climate science.